Officer had to order other cops away from Oland crime scene, trial hears

 The two officers who drew Smith’s ire were Inspector Glen McCloskey, later deputy chief of the Saint John police force and now retired, and Const.
 Greg Oram.
 It was McCloskey’s second visit to the scene that day and he admitted during the first trial that he was there on the second occasion simply out of “curiosity.”

 McCloskey’s conduct was the subject of an initial investigation by the New Brunswick Police Commission after another officer said the deputy chief wanted him to not tell the trial about his presence at the crime scene.
-However, a more detailed inquiry was derailed after McCloskey retired.
+However, a more detailed inquiry did not proceed because McCloskey retired.

 Smith said the two officers left when he ordered them out.